tacconthommy/api-guides/source/index.html.md

 # Sandbox vs Production

-<aside class="notice">Currently the sandbox provides only limited functionality</aside>
+<aside class="warning">Currently the sandbox does not provide the full functionality of our production system.</aside>

-* It's **not** possible to connect shops to our platform.
-We're providing regularly updated testdata
+* It's **not** possible to connect shops to our sandbox platform.
+Instead we're regularly providing new test data for a prepared test user.
+* This user's sandbox data is fetched from the eBay sandbox environment (any personal data is replaced with generated information).
-* Data is currently only provided and can only be fetched for **one shop user**
+* Data is currently only provided by us and can only be fetched for **one shop user**.
 * Every solution needs to be activated on our platform before one can get access to the data via the API.
-On the sandbox this process can only be initiated by the API client.
+On the sandbox this process can only be initiated by the API client (not via any GUI).
+Please refer to the "activation" section below.

-<aside class="notice">We're working on providing a full features sandbox to the community and will keep you updated.</aside>
+<aside class="success">We're working on providing a full features sandbox to the community and will keep you updated via the developers notes.</aside>

-We have versions for all of our services on our Sandbox and Production system.
-You can find the relevant URLs here:
+We have separate versions of our services running on our Sandbox and Production systems, see the relevant URLs here:

 |Type|Production|Sandbox|